Top 20 Amazing Things to Do in Graz, Austria

 The unbelievable variety of impressive things to do in Graz makes this destination just perfect for a city trip.
 Like Vienna and Salzburg, Graz is definitely one of the most worth seeing cities in Austria!
 Especially the extremely charming historical old town, with the famous Clock Tower as its landmark, inspires visitors from all over the world.
-However, this city has much more attractions to offer.
+However, this city has many more attractions to offer.
 Countless interesting museums, beautiful castles, palaces and churches and also modern architectural buildings can be explored on a trip to Graz.
 In addition, there is a huge selection of hip pubs, cool scene bars and top restaurants, which see to culinary well-being, and the legendary nightlife of Graz.
 No matter if you visit the city on a day trip or for a couple of days – Graz is always worth your time!

-In this travel guide we will give you all the important information and tips for a perfect visit to Graz in Austria.
+In this travel guide, we will give you all the important information and tips for a perfect visit to Graz in Austria.
 We also show you the most beautiful things to do in Graz, great pictures and the best places to stay in the city.

-Best Places to Visit in Graz
+Best Things to Do in Graz

 Since 1999, the old town of Graz has been a UNESCO World Heritage Site.
 Thanks to its many fascinating attractions, it is one of the most beautiful cities for a sightseeing tour in Austria.
 During a city walk, a new highlight is waiting for you almost at every corner.
 Also fantastic is that most of the attractions can be explored comfortably by foot during a city walk.
+Here are the top things to do in Graz, Austria:

 But not only the view from the top is unique, wonderful attractions like the Clock Tower of Graz with its beautiful park, the 34-meter-high bell tower, the casemates in the exposed cellars of the former Schlosshauptmannhaus and the Chinese Pavilion are just a few of the places to visit here.
 In addition, several cafés and restaurants as well as a beer garden offer refreshments with a panoramic view of Graz.